By Jonny Bowden, PhD, CNS

 All over-the-counter men’s formulas are far from created equal.
 Beware of products with outrageous promises and mystery “proprietary” formulas.
 Here’s why: Some opportunistic supplement manufacturers are putting the kitchen sink into a pill, then calling it a proprietary formula to avoid telling you what’s in it.
 If you’re getting a Viagra-like reaction, be concerned!
 The FDA has pulled some products off the market because manufacturers were slipping Viagra into their formulas.

-Instead, look for supplements that list all their ingredients on the label.
+Instead, look for supplements that list all their ingredients on the label and make sure to read reviews like the Bio-X4 reviews to learn as much as you can about the product.
 I’m a big proponent of transparency on labels because I want to know what I’m getting.
 That way, I can make an intelligent decision about whether or not to take it.

 I’ll use Weider Prime as an example of what to look for, because this formula supports areas often associated with men’s vigor.
 When you look at the label, you’ll see that some of its key ingredients are patented and/or trademarked.
 They’ve been researched, tested and scrutinized for quality, safety and efficacy.
 Prime’s ingredients include: